Leading Waterjet Cutting Manufacturers

 Applications

-People use waterjet cutting equipment both to create new shapes in parts and products and to modify existing shapes in them.
-They also use it as a complement to other cutting processes, such as plasma cutting and metal laser cutting.
+Waterjet cutting equipment is used to create new shapes and modify existing ones in parts and products.
+It also serves as a complement to other cutting processes like plasma cutting and metal laser cutting.

-Customers of waterjet cutting services and waterjet cut products include those in the aerospace, automotive, industrial equipment fabrication, communications, metallurgy and food processing industries, as well as lumberyard workers and artists.
+Customers of waterjet cutting services and products span various industries, including aerospace, automotive, industrial equipment fabrication, communications, metallurgy, and food processing.
+Additionally, lumberyard workers and artists utilize these services.

 Products Produced

-Using waterjet cutting, manufacturers can make countless varieties of parts and products.
-Examples of products they make most often using water jet cutting include interlocking hardware (bolts, gears, etc.), car parts, electronic components, large assembly line products, and design prototypes.
-In addition, artists can use waterjet cutting to create geometrically precise and/or complex sculptures.
+With waterjet cutting, manufacturers can produce a wide variety of parts and products.
+Common examples include interlocking hardware (such as bolts and gears), car parts, electronic components, large assembly line products, and design prototypes.
+Additionally, artists can utilize waterjet cutting to create geometrically precise and complex sculptures.

 History

-People first started using water jets in the 1800s in South Africa and New Zealand.
-At the time, they used it as a means to wash away loose coal, rocks, and other debris during mining.
-In this way, miners were able to stay safe from hazards related to falls, slides, and ricochets.
+Water jets were first utilized in the 1800s in South Africa and New Zealand to wash away loose coal, rocks, and other debris during mining, helping miners avoid hazards related to falls, slides, and ricochets.

-During the 1930s, manufacturers around the world started using water jets to industrially cut things.
-For example, in the Soviet Union, manufacturers used water jets to efficiently cut large rocks.
-They did this using water cannons that exerted around 7000 bars of pressure.
-Meanwhile, in the United States, a Wisconsin-based company called the Paper Patents Company began using narrow water jets to cut paper.
-They did this by integrating a moving waterjet nozzle into machines that metered and reeled continuous paper.
-Later, in 1956, Carl Johnson developed a waterjet cutting machine capable of cutting shapes into plastic.
+In the 1930s, water jets began to be used industrially for cutting.
+For instance, in the Soviet Union, water cannons exerting around 7000 bars of pressure were employed to cut large rocks.
+Meanwhile, in the United States, a Wisconsin-based company called the Paper Patents Company used narrow water jets to cut paper by integrating a moving waterjet nozzle into machines that metered and reeled continuous paper.
+In 1956, Carl Johnson developed a waterjet cutting machine capable of cutting shapes into plastic.

-In the 1970s, American engineers successfully designed water jet cutters that used drill technology to deliver 40,000 bars of pressure.
-After that, they discovered the usefulness of abrasives in material finishing.
+In the 1970s, American engineers designed water jet cutters using drill technology to deliver 40,000 bars of pressure and discovered the effectiveness of abrasives in material finishing.

-In 1982, Dr. Mohamed Hashish published the first scholarly writing on abrasive water jets and how much they help manufacturers in the pursuit of efficiently cutting hard materials.
-In 1987, he received a patent for Abrasive Waterjet (AWJ) cutting.
+In 1982, Dr. Mohamed Hashish published the first scholarly work on abrasive water jets and their efficiency in cutting hard materials.
+He received a patent for Abrasive Waterjet (AWJ) cutting in 1987.

 Materials

-Waterjet cutters work on a wide range of materials, including plastics like acrylics, rubber, steel, aluminum, copper, granite, plexiglass, cork, wood, and some ceramic and glass materials.
+Waterjet cutters can work on a variety of materials, including plastics such as acrylics, rubber, steel, aluminum, copper, granite, plexiglass, cork, wood, and certain ceramic and glass materials.

 Process Details

-Before the waterjet cutting process begins in earnest, operators program the equipment to cut at the pressure levels they want.
-(Waterjet cutters typically generate between 30,000 and 90,000 PSI, though systems designed to cut and machine very strong and/or thick materials, can reach pressure levels up to 120,000 PSI.)
-Once they’ve set the pressure, operators authorize the machine to begin working.
+Before the waterjet cutting process begins, operators program the equipment to cut at the desired pressure levels.
+Waterjet cutters typically operate between 30,000 and 90,000 PSI, but systems designed for cutting very strong or thick materials can reach up to 120,000 PSI.
+Once the pressure is set, operators authorize the machine to start.

 First, water runs through the high-pressure pump.
-Then, via high pressure tubing, the water moves to the nozzle.
-If this is an abrasive spray, it’s here that the water will mix with the abrasive.
-Either way, inside the nozzle, an aperture sharply focuses the water into a thin stream.
-Next, the machine ejects the stream of water from the nozzle.
-As the water makes contact with the workpiece material, it cuts through it with extreme precision and force.
+Then, it travels through high-pressure tubing to the nozzle.
+If an abrasive spray is used, the water mixes with the abrasive at this stage.
+Inside the nozzle, an aperture focuses the water into a thin stream.
+Finally, the machine ejects the water stream from the nozzle.
+As the water contacts the workpiece material, it cuts through with extreme precision and force.

 Design

-Waterjet cutter operators choose the strength of a jet stream based on the characteristics of the material to be cut.
-If they plan to treat brittle materials like ceramics and glass, in order to avoid unwanted breakage, they must use much lower pressure and no abrasives.
-The toughest materials, on the other hand, require abrasive water jet cutters, which combine fine abrasives and water in a high-pressure stream.
+Waterjet cutter operators adjust the jet stream strength based on the material characteristics.
+For brittle materials like ceramics and glass, lower pressure and no abrasives are used to prevent unwanted breakage.
+In contrast, cutting tougher materials requires abrasive water jet cutters, which combine fine abrasives with water in a high-pressure stream.

 Machinery Used

-Waterjet cutting machines are equipped to take on product runs of all sizes and they may also be designed with multiple, simultaneously operating heads.
-Almost always, in order to increase precision and efficiency, they are managed by CNC (computer numerical control) systems.
-CNC-managed systems, which can carry out software-designed operations, allow for decreased space between cutouts, fewer errors, less material waste, and faster turnaround speeds.
+Waterjet cutting machines can handle product runs of all sizes and often feature multiple heads that operate simultaneously.
+To enhance precision and efficiency, these machines are typically controlled by CNC (computer numerical control) systems.
+CNC-managed systems execute software-designed operations, allowing for reduced space between cutouts, fewer errors, less material waste, and faster turnaround times.

-Typically, waterjet cutting machines are made up of at least the following components a nozzle, a nozzle muff, high pressure fittings, an attenuator, apertures, a catch tank or secured holding, and CNC programming.
+A standard waterjet cutting machine consists of several key components: a nozzle, a nozzle muff, high-pressure fittings, an attenuator, apertures, a catch tank or secured holding, and CNC programming.

-The nozzle, which some call a mixing tube or focusing tube, pushes water through the apertures.
-Usually, manufacturers make it from stainless steel.
+The nozzle, sometimes referred to as a mixing or focusing tube, directs water through the apertures and is usually made from stainless steel.

-The nozzle muff is a brush or sponge that prevents splashing.
+The nozzle muff, made of a brush or sponge, prevents splashing.

-The attenuator regulates water output pressure and keeps it sustainable.
+The attenuator maintains and regulates the water output pressure.

-The catch tank collects stray water and debris, so that operators can reuse it.
+The catch tank collects stray water and debris for reuse by the operators.

-Waterjet CNC programming is a combination of software and electronics that controls the cutter movements.
+Waterjet CNC programming integrates software and electronics to control the cutter’s movements.

 Variations and Similar Processes

-Abrasive water jet cutting, or abrasive jet machining, is a waterjet cutting process that involves the use of water mixed with abrasive materials.
-Examples of materials operators may use include garnet, diamond, and sand.
-This process is common with metal cutting/eroding and the cutting and shaping of stone, brick, and marble.
+b>Abrasive water jet cutting, also known as abrasive jet machining, involves mixing water with abrasive materials such as garnet, diamond, or sand.
+This technique is frequently used for cutting or eroding metals and shaping stone, brick, and marble.

-Abrasive flow machining (AFM) is a secondary process that manufacturers use to perfect hard to reach and internal sections of products and machinery.
-This process provides services including burr removal, crack removal, polishing, and smoothing.
+Abrasive flow machining (AFM) is a secondary process used by manufacturers to refine hard-to-reach and internal sections of products and machinery.
+It offers services such as burr removal, crack removal, polishing, and smoothing.

-Pure waterjet cutting does not require the use of any abrasives.
-It is the original waterjet cutting process.
-With it, manufacturers can cut into softer materials, such as paper, rubber, and cloth.
+Pure waterjet cutting, the original waterjet cutting process, does not use any abrasives.
+It is suitable for cutting softer materials like paper, rubber, and cloth.

 Benefits

-Waterjet cutting services are popular with customers for many reasons.
-Among these are those related to precision, cold-cutting, material reclamation and environmental friendliness, efficiency, cost effectiveness, rate of worker injury, and adaptability.
+Waterjet cutting services are favored by customers for a variety of reasons, including precision, cold-cutting, material reclamation, environmental friendliness, efficiency, cost-effectiveness, low worker injury rates, and adaptability.

 Precision

-First, unlike conventional cutting processes, such as blade cutting, waterjet cutting processes do not create burrs or other imperfections.
-Rather, they create parts with precise and smooth edges.
-When paired with CNC machining, precision waterjet cutting machines can cut out patterns and holes of all shapes and sizes.
+Unlike conventional cutting methods, such as blade cutting, waterjet cutting does not produce burrs or imperfections, resulting in parts with smooth, precise edges.
+When combined with CNC machining, precision waterjet cutting machines can cut patterns and holes in various shapes and sizes with high accuracy.

 Cold-Cutting